 Unfortunately, many recruitment decisions are rushed or completed by poorly trained interviewers who often make the wrong hiring decisions.

 Take the recruitment process seriously, ensuring you hire only employees with the right skills and personality traits to match your business.
 If new hires are not the right fit, they'll leave you to find another job that better suits them.

 As business owners and managers, you are always better off taking your time and carefully vetting candidates to find the best employees for the long term to commit to the company and grow with it.

 These days most employees want a job that will enable them to grow personally and professionally.
-It’s especially true for top talent who are eager to take on new responsibilities and see a clear path for progression.
+It's especially true for top talent eager to take on new responsibilities and see a clear path for progression.

 Recently, a Glassdoor survey revealed that 45% of employees who quit a job noted salary as the main reason.
 Other factors that closely follow include professional development, location, flexibility etc. However, the pay was the most important reason.

 That said, running a profitable and financially viable business can sometimes be challenging.
 Therefore, it is essential for operators not to put financial stress on the company by unrealistically increasing salaries.

 Instead, it's best to ensure your business offers employee salaries and benefits comparable to similar organisations in the area.